cbaston82/rethinkdb-automation-node/README.md

 ```

 - Notice that **configuration/tables-config.js** has an tbl_family object with an array of types of family members.
+- Option values are being set here so that we use the data throughout the automation process.

 ```json
   "tbl_family": {